Sharon Shannon: First solo recordings

 Shannon's solo work has achieved remarkable airplay and commercial success, especially in Ireland.
 After her inclusion on A Woman's Heart, a compilation album and a tribute to her work on The Late Late Show, Shannon's music received a great deal of exposure, contributing to the record-breaking sales of her debut album.

 Sharon's second album, Out The Gap (1994), was produced by Dennis "Blackbeard" Bovell and had a distinctly reggae feel.

 Sharon's track, "Cavan Potholes", written by Dónal Lunny is featured on the 1996 compilation Common Ground: Voices of Modern Irish Music.
 Other stars on the album include Sinéad O'Connor, Elvis Costello, Kate Bush and Bono.

 Sharon's fourth album titled Spellbound was released in September 1998.
 This compilation featured new material, live tracks and also tracks from previous albums.
-Also in 1998, she was asked by violinist Nigel Kennedy to join a him in performing on his "Jimi Hendrix Suite", later performing this work in some major European cities.
+Also in 1998, she was asked by violinist Nigel Kennedy to join him in performing on his "Jimi Hendrix Suite", later performing this work in some major European cities.

 Her 2000 album, The Diamond Mountain Sessions, which included vocals from a wide variety of artists, was also a commercial success, being certified triple platinum.

 Shannon recorded with Steve Earle on the song "The Galway Girl", which was released on both Earle's album Transcendental Blues, and Shannon & Friends' The Diamond Mountain Sessions.
 Both albums were released in 2000.

 Another collaboration with Earle was the instrumental "Dominic Street", released on Earle's 2002 album Sidetracks.
 Shannon has also worked with Jackson Browne, the band Coolfin, Dónal Lunny, Moya Brennan, Kirsty MacColl, Christy Moore, Sinéad O'Connor, Paul Brady, Liam O'Maonlai, Mundy and John Prine, amongst others.